Sapphire

 The Ancient Egyptians associated the gemstone with the all-seeing Eye of Horus.
 They believed the stone had healing properties, especially for eye infections.
 They would crush the gemstone and make an eye wash from it.
 Cleopatra was said to have made an eyeliner from the stone.
 Although there is some doubt about exactly which gemstone the Egyptians were referring to, it is possible they were referring to Lapis Lazuli.

 During the Middle Ages in Europe, Christians associated the gemstone with Chastity, Piety, and Repentance.
-To Clergymen it symbolized heaven and Cardinals would wear a Sapphire ring on their right hand, also called their blessing hand.
+To Clergymen it symbolized heaven and Cardinals would wear the gemstone on their right hand, also called their blessing hand.

 Famous Sapphires